Bitdoze Logo

 • Log Sanitization: Removal of sensitive information from application logs

-• Network Isolation: Container networking restrictions for enhanced security
+• Network Isolation: Container networking restrictions for security

 • Backup Encryption: Encrypted storage of configuration and temporary files